Sam Reid (footballer, born 1991)

 2012 proved to be an up and down year personally for Reid as he continued to come to terms with the greater attention thrust his way from experienced defenders.
 He kicked a career-high 6 goals against Brisbane Lions at the SCG during a season that culminated with him being part of the Swans' premiership side.
-He kicked one goal in the 2012 AFL Grand Final victory over Hawthorn Hawks.
+He kicked one goal in the 2012 AFL Grand Final victory over Hawthorn.

+Reid was selected to play in the 2022 AFL Grand Final, despite having been substituted out of the preliminary final a week earlier with an adductor strain.
+Reid only managed to played half of the grand final, with limited impact, before being substituted out shortly after half time with a recurrence of the same injury.
+Sydney's decision to select him was widely criticised by commentators.

+In 2024, Reid retired after suffering an injury setback.

 Personal life

 Reid grew up in Bright in Northeast Victoria, attending, he attended Galen Catholic College for his final years of high school to train with the Murray Bushrangers.
 Reid married long time girlfriend Kimberley in 2017.
 Their first child, a boy, Saxon was born in 2019.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2023 season.